manosbatsis/csvtxcompare/README.md

 ### Prerequisites

+- A recent Firefox or Chrome browser, I've tested with FF 55.0.2 (64-bit) and  Chromium 60.0.3112.113.
+The application has <strong>not</strong> been tested with any version of IE.
 - JDK 8 is required to build.
 Either Oracle or OpenJDK will do just fine, I've used the latter, v1.8.0_131
 - Apache Maven 3.3+ should be fine, I've used 3.3.9